sriram-ponangi/Microservices-Demo-Projects/a.) Configuration Management/README.md

 	3. File System
 	4. Hashicorp-Vault

-- **Configurations Scope** can also be defined ie., in other words we can define where(Ex: environments:- Dev, Prod, etc.) a set of properties must be applied/used and this can be specified with the help of spring.profiles.active property.
+- **Configurations Scope** can also be defined ie., in other words we can define where(Ex: environments:- Dev, Prod, etc.) a set of properties must be applied/used and this can be specified with the help of ***spring.profiles.active*** property.

-- In the config files store from which, the config-server will be serving the properties as REST API we must:
+- **Naming convention of the config files** (.properties or .yaml) saved in the config store from which the spring-cloud-config-server will be fetching and serving the application properties through REST APIs should be like:

-	- Add **.properties** or **.yml** files with the following naming convention:
-		- **{application)-{profile}.yml** or **{application)-{profile}.properties**
+  - ***{application)-{profile}.yml*** or ***{application)-{profile}.properties***
 	- {application} is the name of the application.
 	- {profile} is the name of the environment the application should run in.
 	- Ex: my-app-prod.yml

-- Details about the common REST Endpoints exposed by the Spring-cloud-config-server:
+- Details of **commonly used REST Endpoints** exposed by the Spring-cloud-config-server:
 	- Common Parameters:
 		- **{application}**
 			- Refers to the application name